ercdndrs/pokemonautomation.github.io/docs/SetupGuide/ControllerGuide.md

 - Teensy 2.0
 - Teensy++ 2.0

-This is the standard 3rd party wired controller for the Switch 2 from the likes of Horipad and Power A. It supports 17 buttons and 2 joysticks and it backwards compatible with the Switch 1.
+This is the standard 3rd party wired controller for the Switch 2 from the likes of Horipad and Power A. It supports 17 buttons and 2 joysticks and is backwards compatible with the Switch 1.
 It does not support rumble or gyro.
 Furthermore, it always shows up as a black controller in the Switch menus.

 As this is a Switch 2 controller, it supports the GL, GR, and C buttons on the Switch 2.
 These buttons do nothing on the Switch 1.
 As of this writing, this is the only controller that we support which has the GL, GR, and C buttons.